is3012/The-Augmenteers/README.md

 7. Encode categorical columns</br>
 # 1. Create the target column
 Before we split the dataset into train/validation/test set, let's create our target column suicide_risk (i.e. high / low risk) using the information from suicides/100k pop.
 If the value of suicides/100k pop is higher than the mean of suicides/100k pop, we will classify the suicide risk as high, and low otherwise.
+# 2. Create Train, Validation and Test Sets
+Let's split our dataset into three parts.

+Train set: used to train a model
+Validation set: used to tune model hyperparameters (e.g., regularization parameter) and choose between models during training Test set: used to compare different models and report the model's final accuracy In general, we can pick random subset of rows to create train/validation/test set in a distribution of 60-20-20 rule.
+However, when working with time-series data, it's better to split the dataset based on time, so the model was trained using the data in the past, and evaluated using the data in the future.